Jackson State University’s Sonic Boom Super Bowl Performance

 “I mostly use the traditional tools when designing drills because we adopted the Bill Moffit or Albert Richard Casavant style of drills,” Little said.
 “The software, overall, allows me to put my thoughts into visual action to help save time during my rehearsals.”

-Dr. Little is foremost an educator, and there is no better teaching tool for students to learn drill than the UDB App.
-Our collaborators at UDB have built the premier app for designers and directors to simply export the drill created in Pyware and share with students.
-The app allows for easy-to-understand coordinate and pathway instructions of the drill.
-Following Dr. Little’s creation for the Superbowl performance in Pyware, he exported the drill to the UDB App and the performers were able to learn their specific routes right from their phone.
+Dr. Little is, foremost, an educator, and there is no better teaching tool for students to learn drill than the UDBapp.
+Our collaborators at Ultimate Drill Book have built the premier app for designers and directors to simply export the drill created in Pyware to the UDBapp for students to learn on their mobile devices.
+The app allows for easy-to-understand coordinate and pathway instructions.
+After Dr. Little wrote the show design for the Superbowl performance in Pyware, he exported that drill to the UDBapp, and performers were able to learn their specific routes right from their phone.

-The performers of the JSU Sonic Boom enriched a long history of electrifying performances with a literal “booming” show at the most-watched Super Bowl to date.
-The leader of the show, Dr. Little, could not be more thrilled with the showmanship of his marching band.
+The performers of the JSU Sonic Boom, who come from a long history of excellent performances, worked hard to pull off a literal “booming” show at the most-watched Superbowl to date.
+The leader of the show, Dr. Little, could not be more thrilled with the showmanship of Jackson State University’s Sonic Boom of the South Marching Band.

 “I am extremely proud of them, but that’s not out of the norm because I am constantly proud of their efforts and accomplishments.
 I’m more so proud that they had the once and a lifetime experience to participate in the Super Bowl!”